kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-hello-world-demo/01_Introducing_Pods/transcript.md

 We'll cover all this and more later on, and for now what I want you to take away from this is taht pods are the fundamental building block in kubernetes.

+We're now nearly ready to do our first kubernetes hello world demo, but before that I need to give an overview of the example app we'll be using for this demo.
+That's coming up next.